 DeFi exchanges (dexes) as a minimum are likely to fall under the definition of broker and need to comply with Form 1099-B reporting - meaning they need to change processes to collect taxpayer information for US users.

-As part of the form, you'll need to report the senders and recipients name, addresses and TINs to the IRS within 15 days of the transaction.
+As part of the form, you'll need to report the senders and recipients' names, addresses, and TINs to the IRS within 15 days of the transaction.

 Before you panic and pull out all your investments - none of this is certain.
 Though the bill has passed into law, the particulars around it are still being hashed out.

-There is much Congress and the IRS need to clarify for both investors and crypto businesses before any of these changes come into effect.
-This includes the definition of brokers, the exact reporting requirements and more.
+There is much Congress and the IRS needs to clarify for both investors and crypto businesses before any of these changes come into effect.
+This includes the definition of brokers, the exact reporting requirements, and more.

 Especially considering the lackluster guidance from the IRS on the tax treatment of DeFi investments and NFTs, it is highly likely that another document clarifying further crypto tax treatment is imminent.
 It’s also likely there will be further changes to crypto tax in the second part of the infrastructure agreement - the Build Back Better Act.